crsolver/goduz/README.md

 Copy the guidot folder to your project and enable the Guidot, Gui and Utils singletons (Autoload)

 # Contributing to this project
-In case you want to suggest improvements to this addon or fix issues, feel free to raise a pull request or raise an issue!
+In case you want to suggest improvements to this addon or fix issues, feel free to raise a pull request or raise an issue.

 ## Support me